Fundamental Groups of Hamming Graphs: General Hamming graphs , where .

 \begin{example} \end{example} Observe the following example of $H(2,3)$.
 Recall that the ground walks $(0,0),(0,1),(0,2),(0,0)$ and $(0,0),(1,0),(2,0),(0,0)$ are walks of length 3.
-Then, any equivalent walk will be of odd length, so the length can never be 0.
-However, in order to be trivial, the walk must be of length 0.
+Then, any equivalent walk will be of odd length.
+Since pruning preserves the parity of length, such a walk can never be equivalent to a walk of length 0.
 Thus, the ground walks are not trivial.

-\begin{lemma} Let $U_i$ and $U_j$ be ground walks in $H(d,q)$ such that $U_i=(\mathbf{0} (0,-, a_i, -, 0)(0,-, b_i, -, 0)\mathbf{0})$ and $U_j=\mathbf{0}, (0,-, a_j, -, 0)(0,-, b_j, -, 0)\mathbf{0}$, $i\neq j$.
+\begin{lemma} Let $U_i$ and $U_j$ be ground walks in $H(d,q)$ such that $U_i=(\mathbf{0} (0,-, a_i, -, 0)(0,-, b_i, -, 0)\mathbf{0})$ and $U_j=(\mathbf{0}(0,-, a_j, -, 0)(0,-, b_j, -, 0)\mathbf{0})$, $i\neq j$.
 Then $U_i*U_j\simeq U_j*U_i$, i.e. $U_i, U_j$ commute. \end{lemma}

 \begin{proof} Let $W=U_i*U_j$, then:

 Through spider moves, we are able to reorder the vertices so we move through the ground walks in the reverse order, therefore showing that $U_i$ and $U_j$ commute. \end{proof}